aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/devices.md

         # - For newer EOS versions (starting 4.33.2) use the proper CLI.
         # - For older EOS versions use an agent environment variable.
 Changing this requires restarting the KernelFib agent.
         kernel_ecmp_cli: <bool; default=True>

+        # Name of the validation profile to apply to this device.
+        # The profile must be defined under `validation_profiles`.
+        # Validation profiles define hardware and logging validation requirements used by the `anta_runner` role during post-deployment validation.
         validation_profile: <str>

     # PREVIEW - This datamodel is still under development and may change or get removed at any time.